NREL/resstock/BuildResidentialHPXML/README.md

 **Windows: Right Window-to-Wall Ratio**

 The ratio of window area to wall area for the unit's right facade (when viewed from the front).
 Enter 0 if specifying Right Window Area instead.
+If the right wall is adiabatic, the value will be ignored.

 - **Name:** ``window_right_wwr``
 - **Type:** ``Double``